 Students in the Program may also complete the requirements for a Master's degree as part of their doctoral program.
+Students who wish to earn the optional Master's must consult with the Head Graduate Advisor and Program Administrator of their Home Campus.
 The acceptable plan to earn a masters is Plan I which requires a thesis and formal coursework as outlined below.